cuinjune/Ofelia/README.md

 ## Installation

-* Make sure you have [Pd](http://msp.ucsd.edu/software.html) installed on your desktop.
+* Make sure you have [Pd](https://puredata.info/downloads/pure-data) installed on your desktop.
 * Start Pd and go to `Help` -> `Find externals`, then search for `ofelia`
 * Select the proper version of ofelia for your system to download and install.
+* Try opening any Pd patch inside the downloaded `ofelia` directory to check if the library loads successfully.
 * (Linux only) If the library fails to load, open the Terminal and run the following command to install dependencies.
   <pre>cd ofelia/scripts/distro_name
   sudo ./install_dependencies.sh</pre>
+* (Windows only) If the library fails to load, execute `ofelia/VC_redist.x86.exe` to install [Microsoft Visual C++ Redistributable 2017](https://support.microsoft.com/en-gb/help/2977003/the-latest-supported-visual-c-downloads).

 ## Explore